Víctor Manuel Fernández: Theologian and educator

 Pope Francis named him to the commission that drafted the concluding message (relatio) of the Extraordinary Synod of Bishops on the Family, held in October 2014.

 Francis named him a member of the Fourteenth Ordinary General Assembly of the Synod of Bishops in October 2015 and appointed him to the drafting committee for the final report to be submitted to the synod participants for their votes.

 On 17 December 2016, he was named a consultor to the Congregation for Catholic Education.

 He ended his tenure as rector of the CUA on 25 April 2018, after completing the maximum two terms in that post.

 Archbishop of La Plata

 Following the election of Pope Francis, Fernandez was often mentioned as a candidate for an important post in the Roman Curia, such as head of the Congregation for Catholic Education or, more distantly, prefect of the Congregation for the Doctrine of the Faith.
 Pope Francis named him Archbishop of La Plata on 2 June 2018 to succeed Héctor Rubén Aguer, who had been in poor health for several years, had submitted his resignation as required on his 75th birthday just a week earlier, and was long identified as an opponent of Bergoglio within the Argentine Episcopal Conference.
 Fernández said his program for the archdiocese would be "Evangelium gaudium, but seriously, not as a slogan", and that Francis has told him to look carefully at the archdiocesan seminary.
 He was enthroned in his archdiocese on the following 16 June.

+As archbishop in 2019, he was accused of supporting a La Plata priest Father Eduardo Lorenzo in the face of five sex abuse allegations.
+Fernandez was accused of supporting Lorenzo even after an arrest warrant was issued and the priest committed suicide.